mia-platform/documentation/docs/fast_data/connectors/overview.md

 Differently, when data is generated on the fly or extracted into files adopting a structured or semi-structure format, it is usually a custom application that parses these data changes and generate the corresponding event on the event streaming platform, so that Fast Data components can import and process the source data.
 In general, any application that writes messages onto an event messaging platform adopting one of the formats [accepted by the Real-Time Updater](/fast_data/inputs_and_outputs.md#data-change-message) can act as a Connector.
-In particular, it is possible to either write your own custom Connector, tailored for your unique needs and requirements, or exploit one of the Connectors available in the Mia-Platform [Marketplace](/runtime_suite/mia-platform-plugins.md).
+In particular, it is possible to either write your own [custom Connector](#how-do-i-make-a-custom-connector) tailored for your unique needs and requirements, or use one of the Connectors available in the Mia-Platform [Marketplace](/runtime_suite/mia-platform-plugins.md).

-Some connectors you'll in the Marketplace:
+Some connectors you'll find in the Marketplace:

 - [CSV Connector](/runtime_suite/csv-connector/configuration.md)
 - [Debezium plugin Connectors](/fast_data/connectors/debezium_cdc.md#debezium-server-configuration)
 - Kafka Connect Configurator (coming soon)

+### How do I make a custom connector?

+The theory is very simple, in order to make you own connector you just need to have a piece of software that observes some data and upon any changes it sends the updates to an event streaming platform to which the Fast Data will be connected to.
+There's really no definition on how to observe data changes and implementations can vary between use cases and underlying infrastructures.
+For example, you could just set a [Cron Job](/development_suite/monitoring/resources/cronjobs.md) which checks on a JSON file every 10 minutes and when it sees something has changed from the last time it publishes a message to the right topic on the event streaming platform.

 ## Change Data Capture Systems

-There are different ways to integrate a CDC system between your data source and the event messaging platform from which Fast Data ingest messages.
+There are different ways to set up a CDC system between your data source and the event messaging platform from which Fast Data ingests messages.
 In the following paragraphs we explain the main paths currently available.

 ### Bring Your Own CDC